carlosantagiustina/cocalc-docker/README.md

  - CoCalc will NOT work over insecure port 80.
 A previous version of these direction suggested using -p 80:80 above and visiting http://localhost, [which will not work](https://github.com/sagemathinc/cocalc/issues/2000).
  - If you are using Microsoft Windows, instead make a docker volume and use that for storage (I'm not sure how easy it is though then to backup files):
     ```
+    docker build carlosantagiustina/cocalc:latest  https://github.com/carlosantagiustina/cocalc-docker.git
     docker volume create cocalc-volume
-    docker run --name=cocalc -d -v cocalc-volume:/projects -p 443:443 sagemathinc/cocalc
+    docker run --name=cocalc -d -v cocalc-volume:/projects -p 443:443 carlosantagiustina/cocalc
     ```

-The above command will first download the image, then start CoCalc, storing your data in the directory `~/cocalc` on your computer.
+The above command will first build the image, create an empty volume, then start CoCalc, storing your data in the directory `~/cocalc` on the empty volume just created in your computer.
 If you want to store your worksheets and edit history elsewhere, change `~/cocalc` to something else.
 Once your local CoCalc is running, open your web browser to https://localhost.

 The docker container is called `cocalc` and you can refer to the container and use commands like: